PhD Student Research & Placement: Where Have All the Graduates Gone?

 Princeton University – Postdoc at Center for Globalization and Governance

-Yale University – Assistant Professor (since 2007)
+Yale University – Assistant Professor (2007 - 2012)

 Birol Baskan, “Religious Institutions and the Diverging Processes of State-Building in Turkey and Iran”

 Birol Baskan’s dissertation explores diverging historical evolutions of relations between state institutions and religious organizations in Iran and Ottoman Turkey.
 Baskan traces the merger of religious institutions with state institutions as state rulers attempted to expand the scope of their authority from the 17th and 18th centuries to the 20th century.
 Baskan identifies differences in the organizational structure of Sunni and Shia religious organizations as key factors shaping these diverging paths of evolution.
 In the case of the latter in Iran, state building projects were more easily absorbed into the decentralized structures of Shia organizations (which were initiated as a state project in a massive conversion of the country’s religious establishment).
 Ironically, what appeared to be an easy target for state builders from an institutional perspective in one case turned out to be the more easily managed (from the state-builder’s perspective) while the more centrally organized one was more easily controlled.
 This dissertation sheds new light on the role of religious organizations in the state-building process, and provides a basis for a revised look at the role of these organizations in European state building too.
 Fluent in Turkish and Persian, Baskan was able to conduct on-site research for this project.

 Georgetown University, School of Foreign Service (Qatar Campus) – Assistant Professor (since 2010)